pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 ![Windows vs Linux Performance on PyTorch 2.1](/assets/images/2024-05-21-perfboost-windows-cpu/pytorch_21_win_linux.png){:style="width:100%;"}

 _Figure 2.2: Relative performance of Windows vs Linux with PyTorch version 2.1 (higher is better)._

-As shown in the graphs, we see that PyTorch's performance on Windows CPUs can significantly be improved.
-However, there is still a noticeable gap when compared to its performance on Linux.
-This can be attributed to several factors, including the fact that malloc has not yet fully reached the performance level of Linux, among other reasons.
-Intel engineers will continue to collaborate with Meta engineers, to reduce the performance gap of PyTorch between Windows and Linux.

 ## HOW TO TAKE ADVANTAGE OF THE OPTIMIZATIONS